Imaginova

+Imaginova previously owned Orion Telescopes & Binoculars until Orion was repurchased by its employees in November 2017.

 Imaginova previously owned SpaceNews until it was sold to Pocket Ventures, LLC. in 2012.

-Imaginova is a news provider, via the Imaginova Network of media properties, and syndicates its original content to the following news portals: Yahoo!, MSNBC, AOL and FoxNews.com.
+Imaginova is a news provider, via the Imaginova Network of media properties, and syndicates its original content to the following news portals: Yahoo!, MSNBC, AOL and Fox News.com.

 Imaginova was the developer of Starry Night software and widgets for Mac OS X, Microsoft Windows, BlackBerry, iPhone and iPod Touch.
 In 2008, Starry Night was acquired by Simulation Curriculum Corporation.

 Simulation Curriculum Corp. is headquartered in Minnetonka, Minnesota.

 Imaginova is backed by investors: Blue Chip Venture Capital; Gannett Co., Inc.; RedShift Ventures; Steelpoint Capital Partners and Venrock Associates.
 In August 2006, the company raised $15M in growth equity financing.